Two Must-Haves for IIoT Success at Your Factory

 Technical Talent for the 21st Century

-In light of a recent skills gap study by Deloitte, it is clear that many companies continue to struggle selling the younger generation on a career in manufacturing.
+In light of a recent skills gap study by Plant Engineering, it is clear that many companies continue to struggle selling the younger generation on a career in manufacturing.
 In order to combat this, manufacturers looking to benefit from a technology transformation will need to revamp their talent strategy to include attracting the next generation’s workforce of tech-savvy millennials as well as invest in their current workforce.
 Bridging the talent gap will be a focus for the entire manufacturing sector, so companies looking to get ahead of the competition on the technology front must make this a part of a strategic priority.
 This will put pressure on your Recruiting and HR departments, but long term it will pay off, resulting in having the skilled talent when and where you need it.

 Bottom line, true digital transformation requires a shift in strategy to develop an entirely different business model that places technology at the core of its strategy and culture.
 It can be achieved if the right steps are taken, but many organizations still have years to go before fully embracing what it takes to make it a successful reality.